Faculty and Staff

 CHOIR Roles: Research Seminar Lead; Mindfulness Meditation Group Co-Lead

-Research Interests: Developing mind-body interventions for various clinical populations, with an emphasis on chronic pain and mild traumatic brain injury; Cognitive, affective, and neural effects of mindfulness-based training
+Research Interests: Developing and testing mind-body and mindfulness-based interventions for various clinical populations, with an emphasis on chronic musculoskeletal pain, orofacial pain, and mild traumatic brain injury.

 Clinical Interests: Mindfulness-based therapy, adaptive coping in chronic pain and following concussion and other injuries, mood and anxiety-related conditions